3dem/emhub/docs/user_manual/index.rst

 User Manual
 ===========

-In this section you will find information about how to use EMhub.
+This section provides an overview of the application and describes the main concepts.
+Subsections provide more information about how to use the system.

 .. toctree::
     :maxdepth: 2

-    resources
+    overview
     users
     applications
+    resources
     bookings
     sessions